converts and manipulates various color representation (HSL, RVB, web, X11, ...)

 - One object (Color) or bunch of single purpose function (rgb2hex, hsl2rgb …)

-- web format that use the smallest representation between 6-digit, 3-digit, fully spelled color, that is compatible with CSS or HTML color specifications.
+- web format that use the smallest representation between 6-digit, 3-digit, fully spelled color, that is following W3C color naming for CSS or HTML color specifications.

 - smooth intuitive color scale generation choosing N color gradients.